pyueh-osi/Edgecmd-Docs/V1.2/Reference/Retrieve diagnostics functions_1-2.md

 ---
-uid: StartOrStopAComponent1-2
+uid: RetrieveDiagnosticsFunctions1-2
 ---

-# Start or stop a component
+# Retrieve diagnostics functions

-Complete the following steps to either start or stop a component.
+Use EdgeCmd utility to retrieve diagnostics functions of the platform and components.

 **Note:** The examples in this topic are using the default port number `5590`.
 If you specified a different port number for your adapter, you need to add it in the command.
 For example: